 He was born in Bratislava, then-Czechoslovakia.

 The courses are demanding.
 Technical skills are taught throughout each of the five courses and expected to be utilized and refined through short/long term projects assigned in the courses.
 There are also additional courses required in other studio areas that will broaden your portfolio and enhance your design process and presentation skills.
-Included in these requirements are Drawing, Graphic Communication, Computer Art, Metals, Ceramics, Woodworking, and Manufacturing Process.
+Included in these requirements are Drawing, Graphic Communication, Electronic Art, Metals, Ceramics, Woodworking, and Manufacturing Process.

 For job placement within the design industry it is a typical requirement that you have your Bachelor of Fine Arts degree (BFA).
 It is also mandatory for you to have your BFA if you decide to pursue a Master of Fine Arts degree.
 A BFA provides for more studio credit hours than a BA or BS degree.
-The BA and BS degrees provide you with the option to pursue a minor in addition to their major in Human-Centered Design.
+The BA and BS degrees provide you with the option to pursue a minor in addition to their major in Industrial Design.

 The BFA degree includes 40 credits in liberal studies with 87 credits in Art and Design.
 This degree includes the most art and design classes with a studio emphasis.